Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 Our comprehensive guide will review all aspects of living in Bury St Edmunds.

-However, living in the town does not limit your access to the neighbouring countryside and coast.
+Living in the town does not, however, restrict your access to the nearby countryside and coast.

-Bury St Edmunds has numerous local villages ideal for those who would prefer a more rural location.
+Many nearby settlements in Bury St Edmunds are perfect for people who prefer a more rural setting.

 With extremely easy access to Bury St Edmunds, it is an ideal location for those seeking a slower pace of life.